foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 the scripts required to build the entire tool chain.

 The branch name corresponds to the development for the various ARC releases.
-* `arc-mainline-dev` is the mainline development branch
+* `arc-4.8-stable` is the stable branch for the 4.8 tool chain release.
+Head of this branch is either a latest stable release or latest release candidate for the upcoming release.
 * `arc-4.8-dev` is the development branch for the 4.8 tool chain release
 * `arc-4.4-dev` is the development branch for the 4.4 tool chain release

-These branches are under active development, and while the top of each branch should build and run reliably, they have not necessarily been through full release testing.
+* `arc-mainline-dev` is the mainline development branch

+While the top of *development* branches should build and run reliably, there is no guarantee of this.
+Users who encountered an error are welcomed to create a new bug report at GitHub Issues for this `toolchain` project.

 Within each branch there are points where the whole development has been put through comprehensive release testing.
 These are marked using git *tags*.
 For